Resilience & Resources

 - Safe@UNC: A resource for students, faculty, staff, and stakeholders at Carolina around sexual and interpersonal (relationship) violence, stalking, and harassment

 - University Ombuds Office: A safe place where all Carolina students, staff, faculty, and administrators are welcome to come and talk in confidence about any campus issue, problem, or dispute – a great space for you to share your concerns, evaluate your situation, and plan your next step

 - Student Legal Services: A staff of three licensed attorneys who provide free legal services in the form of: assisting students in understanding the factors that should be considered when one seeks legal advice; helping students determine if a lawyer's services are or are not necessary, and providing students with appropriate representation and/or referral

 - UNC Police: If you have concerns over personal and/or public safety, reach out for assistance and guidance

 - Resources for Safety and Health Concerns: Additional list of resources for students aho are concerned about abusive behaviors or safety concerns

 - Student Emergency Fund A source of financial support for students with unexpected, unforeseen, and unavoidable emergency expenses surrounding situations such as accidents, illness, death of a family member, fire damage, or need for temporary housing

-- GPSF Emergency Fund: A source of financial assistance for graduate and professional students with emergency needs tied to unforeseen financial circumstances that could hinder their ability to complete their graduate or professional degrees
+- GPSG Emergency Fund: A source of financial assistance for graduate and professional students with emergency needs tied to unforeseen financial circumstances that could hinder their ability to complete their graduate or professional degrees

 - Accessibility Resources & Service (ARS): Accessibility Resources & Service (ARS) provides reasonable accommodations, so students with disabilities who are otherwise qualified may, as independently as possible, meet the demands of University life.
 ARS works closely with students, their faculty, and their programs based on student disclosure of disabilities.